MaterializeInc/materialize/doc/developer/design/2024_10_08_expression_cache.md

 2. Update cache via `ExpressionCache::insert_expression`.

 ### DDL - Drop

+This is optional for v1, `ExpressionCache::reconcile` on startup will update the cache to the correct state.

 1. Execute catalog transaction.
 2. Invalidate cache entries via `ExpressionCache::invalidate_entries`.
 3. Re-compute and repopulate cache entries that depended on dropped entries via